tippi09/wikiesow/docs/Raspberry_Pi/semihead.md

 ```console
 #  ssh -t «user»@«hostname» "sudo /path/to/kodi.sh start"
 ```
 To make starting and stopping Kodi from my Mac easier, I have also written a script for [Bitbar](https://getbitbar.com).
+My BitBar setup is documented [here](../macOS/bitbar.md) as well.
 If you have problems with the Kodi output, update Kodi and check your overscan options in `/boot/config.txt`.

 ## Install Raspotify
 If you would like to use your Raspberry Pi as a Spotify connect client, it is recommended to use the [Raspotify](https://dtcooper.github.io/raspotify/) project.
 To install Raspotify we use the provided install script: